dvbern/datatypes/README.md

 ## Getting Started

-These instructions will get you an overview on how to implement and use the dvbern-lib-<> library.
+These instructions will get you an overview on how to implement and use the dvbern-lib-swiss-datatypes library.
 See further down for installing or deployment notes.

 ### Prerequisites